sowd/MyPyTorch-YOLOv3/README.md

 A minimal PyTorch implementation of YOLOv3, with support for training, inference and evaluation.

-This repository was modified by wowd from the [original one](https://github.com/eriklindernoren/PyTorch-YOLOv3), to specify input/output dirs.<br />
+This repository was modified by wowd from the [original one](https://github.com/eriklindernoren/PyTorch-YOLOv3), to specify input/output dirs and to convert custom weights file.<br />
 Please also check my [Colab](https://colab.research.google.com/drive/1Rcs3m5g0IRqHMmfP6sGGgm0WxTmvyRIR?usp=sharing)

 Original README below.